viivue/easy-page-speed-screenshots/README.md

 # Easy Page Speed Screenshots

-This application allows you to take screenshots of Page Speed Insights (PSI) and GTmetrix test results for given URLs.
-It is designed to work across Windows, macOS, and Linux environments, making it easy for your team to use.
+This application enables you to capture screenshots of web performance test results for given URLs, supporting multiple platforms including Windows, macOS, and Linux.

 ## Prerequisites
 - **Google Chrome**: Install Google Chrome on your machine.
 The app will attempt to locate Chrome at default paths, but you can set the `GOOGLE_CHROME_BIN` environment variable if it’s installed elsewhere.